 Applications are invited from qualified individuals for a full-time position as Assistant Professor and Chair of the Saskatchewan Ministry of Agriculture Strategic Research Program (SRP) in Soils and Environment-Soil Biogeochemical Processes.
 The successful candidate will be located in the Department of Soil Science within the College of Agriculture and Bioresources and will report to the Head of the Department of Soil Science.
-The SRP conducts research that addresses issues related to nutrient cycling & cropping systems, environmental agronomy, and biological management, with a focus on the interaction between agriculture and the environment and the goal of providing solutions for Saskatchewan producers that support sustainable land management while helping deliver on the province's climate change strategy.
+The SRP's core areas include, but are not limited to nutrient cycling & cropping systems, environmental agronomy, and biological management, with a focus on the interaction between agriculture and the environment, with the goal of providing solutions for Saskatchewan producers that will help Saskatchewan deliver on its climate change strategy.

 Sustainable development of soil resources is the foundation on which agricultural production is based and is key to ensuring future food security.
 One key issue facing farmers in Canada and across the globe is climate change-recognizing the role that agricultural soils can play in sequestering carbon and reducing greenhouse gas (nitrous oxide in particular) emissions while also recognizing that future adaptations to climate change will be based upon improvements to current mitigation strategies (climate smart agriculture).
 Soil gaseous nitrogen emissions are symptomatic of nitrogen use inefficiencies that threaten the economic and environmental sustainability of our production systems.
 Thus, the successful candidate will be responsible for research that focuses on soil biogeochemical processes, soil gas fluxes, and/or biological inputs-including the development and/or evaluation of biological inoculants and bio-based soil amendments-that optimize nutrient use efficiency, enhance crop production, maintain or enhance soil quality, and provide definable environmental benefits.
-This includes basic and applied research, though the focus is on field-based studies that will help inform producers as to best crop production practices that will maximize their ability to balance environmental interactions while maintaining or enhancing productivity of the cropping system as a whole.
+This may include basic and applied research, though the focus is on field-based studies that will help inform producers as to best crop production practices that will maximize their ability to balance environmental interactions while maintaining or enhancing productivity of the cropping system as a whole.
+These areas of research are important to Saskatchewan producers and support marketing initiatives that will help Saskatchewan deliver on its climate change strategy.
 The successful candidate will be expected to interact with producers and producer groups to identify and/or develop strategies that lead to a robust, sustainable agriculture sector.
-The successful applicant also will participate in the Department's undergraduate and graduate teaching program, and mentor graduate and postdoctoral students.
+The successful applicant will participate in the Department's undergraduate and graduate teaching program, as well as mentoring graduate and postdoctoral students in Soil Biogeochemical Processes.
 Teaching will not exceed 10% of the Chair's time, with research, publishing findings, and engaging with the agricultural community encompassing the majority of their time.

 In addition to establishing and maintaining professional relationships with faculty, staff and students, the candidate must establish successful research collaborations and relationships with potential soil science partners including new faculty hires in the digital agriculture cluster, Agriculture & Agri-Food Canada, the Global Institute for Food Security (GIFS), and across the University of Saskatchewan campus (e.g., Geography, School of Environment and Sustainability, Computer Science, Engineering).
 Key stakeholders may include members of the Saskatchewan Institute of Agrologists, Indigenous communities, non-profit organizations in the region, government, and industry.
-The successful candidate will have access to an extensive suite of stateof-the-art analytical instrumentation in the BMO Soil Analytical Lab and the Prairie Environmental Agronomy Research Lab (PEARL), which includes a world class greenhouse gas analysis facility.
+The successful candidate will have access to an extensive suite of state-of-the-art analytical instrumentation in the BMO Soil Analytical Lab and the Prairie Environmental Agronomy Research Lab (PEARL), which includes a world class greenhouse gas facility.